kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

-The snapshot handles (i.e. snapshot IDs) from the `VolumeSnapshotContent` resources along with the pagination parameters found in the `VolumeSnapshotDelta` resources are sent to the `cbt-http` sidecar in the CSI driver as JSON payload over HTTP:
+The snapshot handles (i.e. snapshot IDs) from the `VolumeSnapshotContent` resources along with the pagination parameters found in the `VolumeSnapshotDelta` resources are sent to the `cbt-svc` sidecar in the CSI driver as JSON payload over HTTP:

 ![CBT Step 4](./img/cbt-step-04.png)

-The `DriverDiscovery` resource has the endpoint information of the `Service` resource that fronts the `cbt-http` sidecar in its `spec.clientConfig` property.
+The `VolumeSnapshotDeltaServiceConfiguration` resource has the endpoint information of the `Service` resource that fronts the `cbt-svc` sidecar in its `clientConfig` property.

-The `cbt-http` sidecar then issues a GRPC call to the storage provider's `csi-plugin` container, over the host's local Unix socket.
+The `cbt-svc` sidecar then issues a GRPC call to the storage provider's `csi-plugin` container, over the host's local Unix socket.

 The `csi-plugin` is responsible for invoking the storage provider's